pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 Extension source files
 ----------------------

-The second argument to the :class:`~distutils.core.Extension` constructor is a list of source files.
+The second argument to the ``distutils.core.Extension`` constructor is a list of source files.
 Since the Distutils currently only support C, C++, and Objective-C extensions, these are normally C/C++/Objective-C source files.
 (Be sure to use